nestordc97/sumcheck/README.md

 Description: This script assists the prover in computing the univariate polynomial corresponding to each round of the Sumcheck Protocol.
 It plays a crucial role in the protocol's execution.
 Constants
 The constants.py file contains essential functions and constants that are configurable by the user.
+char: Characteristic of the finite field.
+poly: Definition of the hidden polynomial in terms of coefficients and degrees of variables.
+dimension: Maximal degree of each variable.
+Users can modify these constants to tailor the protocol to specific scenarios or field characteristics.

 Functions
-boolean_matrix(n)
+boolean_matrix(n):
 Description: Generates a matrix of size n x 2^n with all possible boolean combinations.
 Used within the protocol computation.
 Usage: matrix = boolean_matrix(n)

-univariate_polynomial(coefficients, x)
+evaluate_polynomial(coefficients, x)
 Description: Computes the value of the univariate polynomial with given coefficients at the specified value x.
-Usage: result = univariate_polynomial(coefficients, x)
+Usage: result = evaluate_polynomial(coefficients, x)
 Constants
-char: Characteristic of the finite field.
-poly: Definition of the hidden polynomial in terms of coefficients and degrees of variables.
-dimension: Maximal degree of each variable.
-Users can modify these constants to tailor the protocol to specific scenarios or field characteristics.

 Usage
 Clone the repository to your local machine using git clone https://github.com/nestordc97/sumcheck-protocol.git.